data-preservation-programs/singularity/docs/en/cli-reference/storage/update/gphotos.md

    --batch-commit-timeout
-      Max time to wait for a batch to finish committing
+      Max time to wait for a batch to finish committing. (no longer used)

    --description
       Description of the remote.